gitmikex/Agility/f5-agility-lab-master/docs/class3/module2/module2.rst

 Module 2 Assign Pool Licensing to a device BIG-IP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that we have all these different key types available in BIG-IQ, we will use BIG-IQ to push a license to a device.

 We will start by granting one of our LAB VE keys.

-1. Select the license that you want to assign to a device and click the **Assign** button.
+1. Select the license that you want to assign to a device and click the "Assign" button.

 |image20|